 If the stem was removed before purchase, place the tomatoes upside down so air won’t seep into the small opening, which expedites ripening.

-16. Don’t store milk in the refrigerator door
+16. Store milk away from the refrigerator door

 17. Segregate produce and meats